Lavenderland is a Metro Vancouver flower-themed attraction. It features a few acres of purple flowers at a farm in Richmond.

 Mid-Autumn Festival

-This event took place from September 18th to 20th, 2021, so right near the end of the main festival.
+This event takes place some years in mid-September, so right near the end of the main festival.
 The Mid-Autumn Festival, also known as the Moon Festival, is a traditional East Asian celebration usually held in September.
-The Lavenderland celebrations were from 3:30 to 7:30 pm on each of those three days.

-Admission to the site at those times cost more, at $25 for all those 13 years and older.
+Admission to the site during the festival cost more, at $25 for all those 13 years and older in 2021.
 Those younger were free.
 That price included admission to the field, a lavender mooncake and some lavender tea.
 There were also arts and crafts activities for the young ones and different kinds of entertainment.

 Wizardland

-Lavenderland’s Halloween event, Wizardland took place on the weekends of October 16th & 17th, 23rd & 24th and 30th and 31st in 2021, from 11:00 am to 5:00 pm on those days.
+Lavenderland’s Halloween event, Wizardland took place on the weekends of October 16th & 17th, 23rd & 24th and 30th and 31st in 2021.
 The area was adorned with fall decorations and there were food trucks to enjoy with different activities.
 Those activities included wand decoration, potion-making and different games.

 Christmasland

-Although no flowers were in bloom, Lavenderland played host to an artisan Christmas market in December.
-The dates were the weekends of December 4th & 5th, 11th & 12th and 18th & 19th, 2021, from 10:30 am to 4:00 pm each day.
+Although no flowers were in bloom, Lavenderland played host to an artisan Christmas market in December of 2021.
+The dates were the weekends of December 4th & 5th, 11th & 12th and 18th & 19th.
 Admission was free.

 There were over 80 different vendors over the course of the 2021 market, although no more than 30 at any one time.
 This meant that going to the market multiple times gave you different options to browse each visit.
 Donations were welcome, with all proceeds going to the Orange Shirt Society.